 "Official drop or withdrawal" means that a student has submitted to the Registrar the official forms including instructor and advisor signatures.
-Normally, students may not withdraw from individual courses after the eleventh week of a semester or the 6th week of an 8-week course.
+Normally, students may not withdraw from individual courses after the eleventh week of a 16-week semester, the sixth week of an 8-week course, or the third week of a 4-week course.
 If extenuating circumstances apply, the student may petition withdrawal through the Vice President for Academic Affairs.
 A student who stops attending a class without an official withdrawal will be given an "F" for the course on the transcript.
 See Class Attendance Policy, p.
-16. See the summer course schedule for summer term add/drop dates.
+17. See the summer course schedule for summer term add/drop dates.
 Also see Statement of Satisfactory Academic Progress policy, p.
-36.
+37.